gozoro/yii2-preview/README.md

 # yii2-preview
-Yii2 component for resizing, cropping and creating preview image and saving to cache folder
+Yii2 component for resizing, cropping and creating preview image and saving to cache folder.
+Used only GD library.

 Installation
 ------------